Hands-on Gear Review

 Street Price: Varies from $188 - $235 | Compare prices at 7 resellers

 Pros: Climb Ready Coil, lightweight, supple

 Best Uses: Hard sport climbs, multi-pitch and alpine climbs

-If you are looking for a lightweight (56 g/m,) easy to handle rope for some all day endeavors, the 9.4mm Petzl Fuse, similar to the Bluewater Dominator, is perfect.
-It may not lock as well in a gri-gri as fatter ropes, but it does lock off well in a reverso and having less weight makes a big difference when going for a send.
-If you need a beefier rope for aiding or for using with a gri-gri at the crag, the Sterling Marathon Pro is great.
+If you are looking for a lightweight, easy to handle rope for some all day endeavors, the 9.4mm Petzl Fuse, similar to the Bluewater Dominator, is perfect.
+It locks off well in a reverso, and less weight makes a big difference when going for a send.
+If you need a beefier rope for aiding or for working a project, the Sterling Marathon Pro is great.
 If you are looking for an inexpensive rope the Mammut Tusk and the Maxim Equinox are great options to consider.
 If you want something even skinnier, check out the Mammut Revelation.

 How does this compare to other ropes?
 See The Best Climbing Rope Review

 Our testers took to calling this rope the “sending rope” because it is so light we could bring it on anything, from hard sport sends to long alpine climbs.
 It only weighs 56 g/m, but it doesn't skimp any strength or durability; the rope held up well to a lot of use.

 It is soft, supple and easy to handle and the dry coating keeps it fresher for longer.